 Enrollment at the school increased substantially through the years of 2002-2008.
 As PCS grew, it filled the Palace Lane building to capacity.
 During the years of 2006-2008, the PCS Facilities Committee undertook the task of searching out a building suitable for the next phase of the school's growth.
 In the spring of 2009, they located a series of buildings that would double the classroom capacity and provide separate spaces for the growing Grammar and Dialectic schools.
 The new campus is in the Greensprings Center (off John Tyler Highway in Williamsburg across from Jamestown High School).
 PCS added its Rhetoric School in the fall of 2010, and expanded to include 12th grade in 2012, thereby completing the full grammar, dialectic, and rhetoric phases.
 In 2013, PCS graduated its first senior class.
-In accordance with its current five-year strategic plan, PCS expanded its educational program to include Junior Kindergarten in August of 2020.
+In accordance with its current five-year strategic plan, PCS expanded its educational program to include Junior Kindergarten in August of 2020 and started an Athletic program in August of 2021.